How to self-recover assets?

 Your Ownbit crypto assets are generic and highly available, and their security and availability are not dependent on Ownbit.
 This article teaches you how to recover crypto assets through self-service when there is a downtime or other unexpected situation on the Ownbit server.

-Ownbit's mnemonic conforms to the BIP39 standard, and the address generation path conforms to the BIP44 standard.
+Ownbit's mnemonic phrase conforms to the BIP39 standard, and the address generation path conforms to the BIP44 standard.
 Therefore, the mnemonic can be imported into a wallet that meets the above criteria (most mainstream wallets are compatible), and the crypto assets can be easily recovered.
-See the specific BIP44 path for details: https://ownbit.io/en/resource/coins-spec/

 2. Restore by private key import